mozilla/bigquery-etl/tests/sql/glam-fenix-dev/glam_etl/README.md

 # glam_etl tests

-If you find yourself adding or modifying tests in this directory, I hope you find the following information user useful.
+If you find yourself adding or modifying tests in this directory, I hope you find the following information useful.

 ## Usage